jorgegorka/ariadna/README.md

 gem 'omniauth-google-oauth2'
 ```

 Google Oauth2 tokens have a very short life.
-To make things easy if the connexion gives a 401 error and there is a refresh token passed as a param Ariadna will try to get a new access token from Google and store it in the curren user info calling update_access_token_from_google.
+To make things easy if the connexion gives a 401 error and there is a refresh token passed as a param Ariadna will try to get a new access token from Google and store it in the current user info calling update_access_token_from_google.
 If you want to use this feature you must create a method in your user model that saves this token.

 ```ruby
 def update_access_token_from_google(new_token)